huggingface/blog/fellowship.md

 ## How the Fellowship works 🙌🏻

-There are no strings attached with the 🤗 Fellowship.
 This is Hugging Face supporting the amazing work of contributors!
 Being a Fellow works differently for everyone.
 The key question here is:

 ❓ **What would you need to be more impactful?
 How can we support you so you can do that project you have always wanted to do?**